Monday, August 4, 2008

 The tragic drawback to her protective tattoos is we are told that eventually Maxine will HAVE to have a daughter (to the point that The Boys will force her if she doesn't eventually get pregnate, yikes) and once she reaches they'll transfer to her.
 Literally the minute after transfer, Maxine will be vunerable and will be murdered- just like her mother and her mother before her and so on.
 We are shown glimpses of Maxine's mother (and even a wonderful scene with her grandmother), who is so cool she could have a successful series herself.
 Liu has made Maxine wonderfully flawed, so much so that when compared to her mother it seems almost unfair.

 The relationship between Maxine and her boyfriend have a relationship that can best be described as "cool".
 They don't talk much, and while they have sex occasionally and always have each others back, they seem mainly like friends with benefits.
-Reading the short story sets up their relationship much better, by just reading
+Reading the short story sets up their relationship much better, by just reading Iron Kiss one might see no point to their relationship at all.

 I thoroughly enjoyed this book- the world building was wonderful and unique and it was refreshing to have a heroine who wasn't flawless and sure of her every action.
 She constantly second guesses herself (especially when comparing herself to her confident, capable mother) and she's disappointed in herself for letting her training go and depending solely on The Boys.
 I'm looking forward VERY much to the next book in the series, and I highly recommend this to fans of the genre and the author.